Snapshot

 Internship description

-In your role as an orchard, farm and cidery assistant, you will be expected to:
+In your role as an orchard, farm and cidery intern, you will be expected to:

 Basic Qualifications and Preferred Experience